Annesley Malewana

-Annesley Malewana (/si/) (Sinhala: ඇනස්ලි මාලේවන) is a Sri Lankan musician.
+Annesley Aloysius Lakshman Malewana, popularly known as Annesley Malewana (/si/) (Sinhala: ඇනස්ලි මාලේවන; born 13 June 1947), is a Sri Lankan musician.
 Often considered "The Prince of Sinhala Pop", Malewana is well known for being a master of contemporary Baila worked with popular musical bands The Moonstones and Super Golden Chimes.

 Personal life

 Malewana was born on 13 June 1947, in Ratnapura, Sri Lanka and attended St. Joseph's College, Colombo.

 He is married to Swarnamali and the couple has one son and one daughter.